nordeck/matrix-neoboard/docs/configuration.md

 User needs to have permissions to send these events to initialize a whiteboard:

 - `net.nordeck.whiteboard` state event that creates a new board
-- `net.nordeck.whiteboard.sessions` state event that enables real-time collaboration with this user on the board
+- `org.matrix.msc4143.rtc.slot` state event that enables real-time collaboration on the board, or `net.nordeck.whiteboard.sessions` when using the legacy WebRTC implementation

 User will need to wait for the moderator to join and initialize the room and whiteboard if the user doesn't have these permissions.